WHO ARE WE?

 Advisory Roles:

-Dr. Brussoni is available for speaking engagements such as plenary presentations, lectures, workshops, conferences, interviews, and podcasts.
+Dr. Brussoni and Play Outside UBC Lab members are available for speaking engagement.
 Please provide a minimum of two months notice prior to your event.

 Christina Han